- Assets: $1,590,570,302 (2013)

 See also: George Soros Guide to the George Soros Network

-Organizations Funded by George Soros and his Open Society Institute
+Organizations Funded by George Soros and his Open Society Foundations

 The Shared Agendas of George Soros and Barack Obama